angristan/awesome-stars/README.md

 ## JavaScript

+- [semantic-release/semantic-release](https://github.com/semantic-release/semantic-release) - :package::rocket: Fully automated version management and package publishing
+- [suren-atoyan/monaco-react](https://github.com/suren-atoyan/monaco-react) - Monaco Editor for React - use the monaco-editor in any React application without needing to use webpack (or rollup/parcel/etc) configuration files / plugins
+- [Paratron/hookrouter](https://github.com/Paratron/hookrouter) - The flexible, and fast router for react that is entirely based on hooks
+- [vvo/next-iron-session](https://github.com/vvo/next-iron-session) - 🛠 Next.js stateless session utility using signed and encrypted cookies to store data
+- [tailwindlabs/heroicons](https://github.com/tailwindlabs/heroicons) - A set of free MIT-licensed high-quality SVG icons for UI development.
 - [prettier/eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) - Turns off all rules that are unnecessary or might conflict with Prettier.
 - [scaleway/serverless-scaleway-functions](https://github.com/scaleway/serverless-scaleway-functions) - Plugin for Serverless Framework to allow users to deploy their serverless applications on Scaleway Functions
 - [google/zx](https://github.com/google/zx) - A tool for writing better scripts